abhinavrpatel/Drones/README.md

 <h3>Project Overview:</h3>
 <body>The Drones Project contains two main components: a centralized web server, powered by Apache Tomcat,
-and the remote charging pad which contains an Arduino programmed by us to measure and control power output.
+and the remote charging pad which contains an microcontroller with a WiFi chip programmed by us to measure and control power output.
 For POC and POP purposes, we have implemented the core functionality that allows for a transaction between a client (the drone owner) and a merchant (a charging pad owner).
 The flow of the system is as follows:
 <ul>